 4. Professional Relationships: These exist between people who work together and are often characterised by a shared goal or purpose and can include relationships between colleagues, supervisors, and subordinates.
 They can be formal or informal, and they can be based on trust, respect, and mutual support.

 Any healthy and close relationship will bring forth its fair share of arguments and disagreements – it’s our way of dealing with and overcoming differences in ideas, beliefs, and perspectives.
 However, when conflict becomes chronic it can lead to serious stress and, if left unmanaged, can contribute to a fall in our mental and physical health.
 It can also begin to affect other areas of life and how we interact and perceive our other relationships.

-We can help you work through relationship troubles or problems, bullying, managing family dynamics, and can help you achieve healthy communication, and understand and establish boundaries.
+We can help you work through relationship troubles or problems.
+From bullying to managing family dynamics, we can help you achieve healthy communication while understanding and establishing boundaries.